KellerJordan/modded-nanogpt/README.md

 A: Because it is a *competitive* benchmark.
 In particular, if you attain a new speed record (using whatever method you want), there is an open invitation for you to post that record and thereby vacuum up all the clout for yourself.
 I will even help you do it by reposting you as much as I can.

-On the contrary, the idiosyncratic benchmark used in the [Sophia paper](https://arxiv.org/abs/2305.14342), for example, does *not* have this property.
+On the contrary, for example, the benchmark used in the [Sophia paper](https://arxiv.org/abs/2305.14342) does *not* have this property.
 There is no such open invitation for anyone to compete on the benchmark they used.
-In fact, if you happen to find better AdamW hyperparameters than the ones they used which significantly close the gap to their proposed optimizer (weirdly specific I know), then there is no clear path for you to publish that result in *any* form.
+In particular, if, for a random and definitely not weirdly specific example, you happen to find better AdamW hyperparameters for their training setup than the ones they used which significantly close the gap between AdamW and their proposed optimizer, then there is no clear path for you to publish that result in *any* form.
 You could try posting it on X.com, but then you would be risking being perceived as aggressive/confrontational, which is *not a good look* in this racket.
 So if you're rational, the result simply dies with you and no one learns anything